polmann/chess-moves-app/CLIENT.md

 # Client

-This is a pretty straightforward app as there is only one thing it does, it shows the possible moves of a Knight in two turns.
+This app shows all the possible moves of a Knight in two turns.

 ## Step by Step